A sideways consolidation was expected for the week. Price has moved higher than expected, but it remains below the Elliott wave invalidation point.

-Upwards movement was expected to resume for Thursday’s session, which is what has happened.
+Downwards movement was expected to continue for the week, which is exactly what has happened.

-Downwards movement was expected for the last week, which is exactly what has happened for US Oil.
+Downwards movement was expected this week for US Oil, which is exactly what has happened.

 An upwards week sees price remain below the invalidation point.
 Volume analysis is relied upon heavily this week to indicate the direction for next week.

 Two main Elliott wave counts are published today.
 Confidence and invalidation points will be used to indicate which is correct.